GreeneMason/CS_Guide/computing/computing_basics.md

 ### Bits
 Early computers used 12 or 16 bits for a word size, then it doubled to 32 for a long time and now we run on 64 bits.
 All of which come back to the computer as 1s and 0s.

+### Von Neumann machines(1840s-1950s)
+Used for balistic calculations and for the computations needed to build an atom bomb.
+ENIAC and EDVAC.